Americanist phonetic notation: Rhotics table

-Most languages only have one phonemic rhotic consonant (only about 18% of the world's languages have more than one rhotic).
+About 90% of languages only have one phonemic rhotic consonant.
 As a result, rhotic consonants are generally transcribed with the r character.
 This usage is common practice in Americanist and also other notational traditions (such as the IPA).
 This lack of detail, although economical and phonologically sound, requires a more careful reading of a given language's phonological description to determine the precise phonetics.
 A list of rhotics is given below.